Insights

 Read ArticleNatasha’s Law

-Natasha’s Law In July 2016, Natasha Ednan-Laperouse boarded a flight from Heathrow Airport to Nice with her father.
+Natasha’s Law has it’s origin in a tragic case in July 2016.
+Natasha Ednan-Laperouse boarded a flight from Heathrow Airport to Nice with her father.
 Prior to departure, she ate an artichoke, olive and tapenade baguette purchased from the main Pret a Manger shop in Terminal 5.
-Natasha had a severe allergy to sesame seeds and studiously avoided all food containing them. […]
+Natasha had a severe allergy to sesame seeds […]

 Read ArticleUxbridge Magistrates Court: Acquittal in HS2 Protest Case